 CBIO 661: Research in Biochemistry.

-Variable credit CBIO 671: Research in Molecular Biology.
-Variable credit CBIO 681: Research in Cellular Biology.
-Variable credit CBIO 801: Thesis Consultation.
-1 credit CBIO 901: Dissertation Consultation.
-1 credit
+CBIO 671: Research in Molecular Biology.

+CBIO 681: Research in Cellular Biology.
-Additional information is available in the Department of Biological Sciences Graduate Student Handbook.

 CCHE 421: Advanced Inorganic Chemistry.

 This is an introduction to the descriptive chemistry of the elements.
 The topics covered in this course include: Brønsted and Lewis acids and bases, electronic and molecular structure and coordination chemistry.
 This course cannot be counted in the credit hour requirement for the M.S. or Ph.D. degree.
 It is only used to meet a missing prerequisite requirement.
 (Three [3] lecture hours per week)